-Chronic pain symptoms include not only pain itself, but also difficulty sleeping, fatigue, physical limitations, decreased appetite, and mood changes.
+Chronic Pain Symptoms in Singapore: Chronic pain symptoms include not only pain itself, but also difficulty sleeping, fatigue, physical limitations, decreased appetite, and mood changes.

 The definition of chronic pain is any pain that lasts for at least three months (12 weeks).
 The pain may be the result of a chronic illness that lasts for at least this long, may persist long after the injury or illness that caused it has already healed, or may have an unknown origin.

 In addition to the pain itself, patients with chronic pain may have a variety of other symptoms that are caused by or exacerbated by the pain.
 Symptoms that may be experienced by chronic pain patients include: